doubt72/curry/README.md

 #### Other types:

-* **List**: lists are collections of expressions of arbitrary types.
+* **Lists**: lists are collections of expressions of arbitrary types.
   Internally they're vectors, but they're manipulated as if they were S-expressions (actually implementing S-expressions in Rust turned out to be way more trouble than it was worth).
 I kinda got Lisp all over my language.
   Can't seem to get the stains out.
 It got everywhere except the places it's not.
 Can contain any types in any order.
-* **Function**: functions are a first-class type.
+* **Functions**: functions are a first-class type.
 Then again, there aren't any other kinds of types, so they're just a type, I guess.
 Functions take a single argument (which must be a list).
-* **Exception**: used for flow control, since the language is an iterative functional language (um), the only flow is the sequence of expressions in a block, and the only flow control is the exception, which terminates the block (or the program) if uncaught.
+* **Exceptions**: used for flow control, since the language is an iterative functional language (um), the only flow is the sequence of expressions in a block, and the only flow control is the exception, which terminates the block (or the program) if uncaught.
 Return is a special type of exception that that